Traffic and Parking Rules and Regulations

 - Driving against traffic.

-- Parking in a disabled parking space without properly displaying a valid disabled placard/license plate issued by the State of Texas.
-Disabled spaces are only to be used by those individuals whom the disabled placard/license plate was issued to.
+- Parking in a disabled parking space without properly displaying a valid disabled placard/ license plate issued by the State of Texas.
+Disabled spaces are only to be used by individual that the disabled placard/license plate has been issued to.

 Administrative Parking Citation Fees